Introduction to Effective Altruism

 The goal of Effective Altruism is doing as much good as possible for the world.
 It’s a personal commitment to improving the lives of others.
 And it’s a global movement of other altruists who are also doing good.

-Effective Altruism (EA) is both deeply emotional and rational.
+To me, Effective Altruism (EA) is both deeply emotional and rational.
 The ‘why’ comes from your heart.
-The ‘how’ comes from deeply and fairly evaluating what does the most good.
+The ‘how’ comes from thoroughly and fairly evaluating what action the most good.

 This page covers my understanding of EA and aims to give you a window into what it’s all about and how you can contribute.
 See this as an invitation to explore the world of effective altruism, and always feel free to shoot me an email.